mfem/web/src/tutorial/examples.md

 frequency $\omega$ imposed at the boundary or a portion of the boundary.

-Before trying this example, modify the source code of `ex22.cpp` to disable the additional visualization stream as follows:
+Before trying this example, modify the source code of `ex22.cpp` to disable the additional visualization streams as follows:

 <pre style="background-color:white;"><code class="language-diff" style="font-size: 12px;">@@ -272,8 +272,8 @@ int main(int argc, char *argv[])
     {